simolus3/drift/docs/pages/docs/Dart API/select.md

 Luckily, the `json_each` function in sqlite3 can do exactly that, and drift exposes it:

 {% include "blocks/snippet" snippets = json_snippet name = 'calls-with-contacts' %}

+## Selects without tables

+Some queries don't need a `FROM` clause at all and instead just select some expressions directly.
+An example for this may be a select that just uses subquery expressions, like here to query whether any rows exist in a table:

+{% include "blocks/snippet" snippets = json_snippet name = 'hasTodoItem' %}

+The `selectExpressions` API is similar to `selectOnly`, except that it doesn't require any table at all.
+Instead, the expressions in the list passed to `selectExpressions` are evaluated in a standalone select statement and can be parsed from the `TypedResult` class returned when evaluating the query.